Sabina Spielrein: Russian career, 1923–1942

-Psychoanalysis in Russia already had a turbulent history but its influence was strongest between 1921 and 1923.
-On her arrival in Moscow, she found herself the most experienced psychoanalyst there, as well as one of the most closely connected with analysts and psychologists in the west.
-She was appointed to a chair in child psychology at First Moscow University, and took up work in pedology (children study), an approach to pediatrics that integrated it with developmental and educational psychology.
+Psychoanalysis in Russia had already endured a turbulent history, but its influence was strongest between 1921 and 1923.
+On her arrival in Moscow, Spielrein found herself the most experienced psychoanalyst there, as well as one of the most closely connected with analysts and psychologists in the west.
+She was appointed to a chair in child psychology at First Moscow University, and took up work in pedology, an approach to pediatrics that integrated it with developmental and educational psychology.
 She also joined the Moscow Psychoanalytic Institute, which had been founded in 1922 under the direction of Moise (Moishe) Wulff.
 She then became involved with an ambitious new project in children's learning known as the "Detski Dom" Psychoanalytic Orphanage–Laboratory (also known as the "White House.")